NLeSC/noodles/doc/source/index.rst

 ..
 WARNING:: We don't support Python versions lower than 3.5.

-The core of Noodles runs on **Python 3.5**.
+The core of Noodles runs on **Python 3.5** and above.
 To run Noodles on your own machine, no extra dependencies are required.
 It is advised to install Noodles in a virtualenv.
 If you want support for `Xenon`_, install `pyxenon`_ too.

 .. code-block:: bash

-    # pyxenon needs Java, which may need JAVA_HOME to be set, put it in .bashrc
-    export JAVA_HOME="/usr/lib/jvm/default-java"  # or similar...

     # create the virtualenv
     virtualenv -p python3 <venv-dir>